 The Bias Response Team (BRT), based out of the Office of Student Life, works to gather information about bias incidents and to support those who unfortunately have witnessed, or themselves become a target of an act of bias.
 The fundamental role of the BRT is to provide targets of bias a safe space to have their voices heard, to promote civility and respect, to effect change around these important issues in a quick and effective manner, and to ensure a comprehensive response to bias incidents.
 The BRT is comprised of three functional groups, which includes the Bias Response Council and two sub groups performing case management and administrative work and advocacy.

-Campus Operations strives to provide the university community with a safe, comfortable, and usable physical environment.
+Campus Planning and Facilities Management strives to provide the university community with a safe, comfortable, and usable physical environment.
 The term "facilities" refers to all the buildings, grounds, walks, drives, parking lots, and utility systems on the university campus.
 We also maintain some university owned or leased buildings that are not on the main campus.

 Address: 220 Hendricks Hall, 1408 University Street